-I am an Assistant Professor of English at the University of Mississippi where I specialize in representations of nationalism and cultural belonging in colonial-era and modern Indian literature.
+I am an Assistant Professor of English at the United States Naval Academy where I specialize in representations of nationalism and cultural belonging in colonial-era and modern Indian literature.
 I earned my Ph.D. from the University of Pennsylvania in 2016 and M.A. degrees in South Asian Studies and English from the University of Michigan in 2009.
 My research and teaching interests include postcolonial literature and theory with a focus on South Asia, theory of the novel, global literatures of protest and resistance, contemporary South Asian diasporic literature and film, and British imperial philosophies and literatures of empire.
 My articles and reviews have been published in Verge: Studies in Global Asias, Interventions: International Journal of Postcolonial Studies, The Journal of Commonwealth and Postcolonial Studies, and South Asia: Journal of South Asian Studies.

 My book manuscript, Imagining Bharat: Colonialism, Nationalism, and the Politics of Form in the Indian Novel, 1880-1920, is an interdisciplinary study of anticolonial and nationalist thinking as it evolved in the turn-of-the-century Indian novel.
 It examines how the burgeoning genre formed a rich and generative space within which Indian authors often linked their qualified acceptance of British colonialism to unique imaginings of India as a primordial Hindu homeland called Bharat.
 A term appropriated from ancient religious texts, Bharat exists today as the alter ego of India and was proclaimed in the Indian Constitution to be the genuine name of the country in an appositive phrase: “India, that is, Bharat.”
 As demonstrated by the continued success of Hindu nationalists in Indian politics, a particularly restrictive understanding of Bharat predominates today, one that endangers the country’s avowed secularism and sizeable Muslim minority.